isXander/KanziControl/part2-checklist.md

   - [x] Hold 'use' until food is eaten
   - [x] Flash eat button on low hunger, should flash more the more urgent it is, take health into account
     - [x] Make the flash a fade
+  - [x] Prioritise best food from inventory
+  - [x] Prioritise gapples over other food if health is low
 - [ ] Audio cue on low hunger and health
 - [x] Flash screen red when taking damage
 - [x] Highlight parts of the screen to indicate what Kanzi should press